La qualité des Oméga 3 : Indice TOTOX et autres critères

 As stated above, heating, exposure to air and light are important accelerators of oxidation.

-Beware of commercial arguments!
+Beware of sales pitches!

 Other quality criteria to take into account when choosing Omega 3 supplements: